Only 284 days to go!

 Palermo (PMO)

-Palermo takes slightly longer, but rewards you with markets, happy music, and the kind of atmosphere that famously makes ‘the journey’ part of the experience.
+Travelling from Palermo takes slightly longer, but rewards you with markets, happy music, and fantastic architecture.

 Drive time to Piazza Armerina